Malte311/PdagExtendability/benchmarks/README.md

 All graphs are extendable.

 ### `complete`
 This folder contains complete undirected graphs.
-The subfolder `n=512` contains a graph with 512 nodes and the subfolder `n=750` contains a graph with 750 nodes.
+The subfolder `n=256` contains a graph with 256 nodes, the subfolder `n=512` contains a graph with 512 nodes and the subfolder `n=750` contains a graph with 750 nodes.

 All graphs are extendable.